frconor-ebook/meditations/_posts/2025-02-10-the-mother-of-fair-love.md

 every last heart on the planet, so that that heart can find itself fulfilled.
 They can find the goal of their heart in the things of God.

-We also know that human hearts need the heart of Christ and the heart of Mary.
+We also know that human hearts need the Heart of Christ and the heart of Mary.
 They're looking for it.
 This world occasionally can be a bit
 impersonal: voice messages and email, press this button and press that button, and credit cards.
 We need to bring back a culture of the heart a